ibo549/battle-ships/README.md

 - `dotnet run`
 - p.s. use a terminal that has full unicode support to display emojis like 🌊🌊🌊🌊🌊 ❌ ✅ 💥 🛳 💀 🎉

-zsh on macOS and Windows Terminal supports emojis.
+macOS terminal (tested on zsh shell) and Windows Terminal (PowerShell + Command Prompt) supports emojis.

 Old school cmd on Windows doesn't support emojis, you can use the modern [Windows Terminal](https://github.com/microsoft/terminal/releases/tag/v1.4.3243.0)